lizmorgan12/WomenConnect/WomenConnect.md

 - Internet research

 #### Recruiting
 Although the event is not recruiting focused, by default you will have attendees interested in finding out about job opportunities.
-Your recruiting partner(s) should attend the event as a volunteer.
+It's recommended that your recruiting partner(s) attend the event as a volunteer.
 The event host should recognize the recruiters presence by highlighting this person as a resource to answer questions about job opportunities.

 #### Community
-Post event, recruiting should build community and a platform for ongoing communication about future events and to foster continued dialogue between event attendees.
-In addition, it’s recommended recruiting create a confidential community or way to house the list of identified prospects for upcoming events.
+Post event, your recruiting team has the opportunity to create a community to foster continued dialogue between event attendees and for ongoing communication about future events.
+In addition, it’s recommended recruiting create a LinkedIn project folder or another way to house the list of identified prospects for upcoming events.

 ---